 - The amount of sugar you need will depend on the fruit sweetness.
 A general rule is 500 g sugar for a kilo of fruit like blueberries or redcurrants.
-Apricots, strawberries or plums are sweeter, so you will only need 300 – 400 g sugar for a kilo of the fruit.
+Apricots, strawberries or plums are sweeter, so you will only need 400 – 500 g sugar for a kilo of the fruit.
 The sweetness of fruit may vary within the same kind, so be sure to taste it before adding the sugar.

-3 kg blackberries
+- 3 kg blackberries

-1,5 kg sugar
+- 1,5 kg sugar

-ground cinnamon (optional)
+- ground cinnamon (optional)

-Rinse the berries on a sieve under running water and let them dry off.
+- Rinse the berries on a sieve under running water and let them dry off.
 Depending on the size of the sieve and the amount of the berries, you may have to do that in batches.

-Transfer the berries into a very large casserole.
+- Transfer the berries into a very large casserole.
 Because I wanted to make both a jelly (clear jam without pips) and a regular jam, I divided the berries into two smaller casseroles.

-Add the sugar and stir well with a wooden spoon to ensure all the berries are sweetened evenly.
+- Add the sugar and stir well with a wooden spoon to ensure all the berries are sweetened evenly.
 Cover with a lid and let stand overnight in a cool place.

-By the following morning the berries will have softened and released juices.
+- By the following morning the berries will have softened and released juices.
 Blend the sugared berries using a hand blender.
 Add the cinnamon if preferred (it gives the jelly/jam a nice, spicy twist) and stir well.

 For both jelly and jam cooking the method is the same:

-Spoon or ladle the cooked jelly/jam to a clean jar.
-Again pour 2 – 3 ladles of the juice/blended berries in the pan and cook in the same way.
-Remember the time you need to achieve the right consistency, so that all the jelly/jam is cooked to the same thickness.
-Add to the jar and repeat the cooking process until the jar is filled up to its grooves.
+- Spoon or ladle the cooked jelly/jam to a clean jar.
+Repeat Step 1 with another batch of blended berries or juice.
+Remember the time you need to achieve the right consistency, so that all the jam or jelly is cooked to the same thickness.
+Transfer to the jar and repeat the cooking process until the jar is filled up to its grooves.